Mastalgia: Benign Breast Pain

 A Proper Diagnosis

 Your doctor may not seem overly concerned when you report pain in your breasts.
 In fact, most breast pain is caused by problems that are not life-threatening, and only a small percent of diagnosed breast cancers present with pain as a symptom.
 Physical exam of the breast is usually the first step in a diagnosis.
-If the physical exam is normal, your doctor will make a decision about whether testing, such as mammography or ultrasound studies are needed.
+If the physical exam is normal, your doctor will make a decision about whether testing, such as

 You will be asked to determine whether your pain is cyclic or noncyclic.
 Keeping a daily chart of breast changes and pain can help you understand your body's changes and what might be causing the pain.
 Cyclic and noncyclic pain can be caused by a wide array of factors and sometimes can be reduced by changing your diet, clothing, or medication.